-On 13-14 October 2011 academics and practitioners met on the University of Copenhagen to reflect on the future of the European Union (EU) in shaping emerging new regimes of governance regulating economics, environmental, and security aspects of global life.
+On 13-14 October 2011 academics and practitioners met at the University of Copenhagen to reflect on the future of the European Union (EU) in shaping emerging new regimes of governance regulating economics, environment, and security aspects of global life.

-The outcome of the conference will be published in an edited volume with Oxford University Press in 2012.
+The outcome of the conference will be published in an edited volume by Oxford University Press in 2012.